-- greater resources for product development, sales and marketing - more established distribution networks; - greater name recognition; - ullet more established relationships with health care professionals, customers and third-party payers; and - additional lines of products and the ability to offer rebates or bundle products to offer discounts or incentives.
+- greater resources for product development, sales and marketing

+- more established distribution networks;

+- greater name recognition;

+• additional lines of products and the ability to offer rebates or bundle products to offer discounts or incentives.

-Other than Neumed, we do not know if these companies or others are engaged in research and development efforts to develop products to perform point-of-service nerve conduction studies that would be directly competitive with the NC-stat System.
+Other than Neumed, we do not know if these companies or others are engaged in research and development efforts to develop products to perform point-ofservice nerve conduction studies that would be directly competitive with the NC-stat System.
 As we develop the market for point-of-service nerve conduction studies, we may be faced with competition from these companies or others that decide and are able to enter this market.
 Some or all of our future competitors in the point-of-service market may enjoy competitive advantages such as those described above.
 If we are unable to compete effectively against existing and future competitors, our sales will decline and our business will be harmed.